jeff1evesque/machine-learning/doc/programmatic_interface/model/parameters/penalty.rst

 Penalty
 =======

 The penalty parameter of the error term, must be a float value.
-The cases provided on this page are predicated on the following:

 .. code:: python

     # classifying packages
     import numpy as np
     from sklearn.svm import SVC